Challenges in Deploying Machine Learning: a Survey of Case Studies: Introduction

 \section{Introduction}

-Machine learning (ML) has evolved from purely an area of academic research to an applied field.
-In fact, according to a recent global survey conducted by McKinsey, machine learning is increasingly adopted in standard business processes with nearly 25 percent year-over-year growth \cite{cam2019global} and with growing interest from the general public, business leaders \cite{davenport2018artificial} and governments \cite{royal2017machine}.
+Machine learning (ML) has evolved from being an area of academic research to an applied field.
+According to a recent global survey conducted by McKinsey, machine learning is increasingly adopted in standard business processes with nearly 25 percent year-over-year growth \cite{cam2019global} and with growing interest from the general public, business leaders \cite{davenport2018artificial} and governments \cite{royal2017machine}.

 This shift comes with challenges.
-Just as with any other field, there are significant differences between what works in academic setting and what is required by a real world system.
-Certain bottlenecks and invalidated assumptions should always be expected in the course of that process.
-As more solutions are developed and deployed, practitioners sometimes report their experience in various forms, including publications and blog posts.
-In this study, we undertake a survey of these reports to capture the current challenges in deploying machine learning in production\footnote{By \textit{production} we understand the setting where a product or a service are made available for use by its intended audience.}.
+Just as with any other field, there are significant differences between what works in an academic setting and what is required by a real world system.
+Certain bottlenecks and invalidated preconceptions should always be expected in the course of that process.
+As more solutions are developed and deployed, practitioners report their experience in various forms, including publications and blog posts.
+Motivated by such reports and our personal experiences, in this study we aim to survey the challenges in deploying machine learning in production\footnote{By \textit{production} we understand the setting where a product or a service are made available for use by its intended audience.} with the objective of understanding what parts of the deployment process cause the most difficulties.
 First, we provide an overview of the machine learning deployment workflow.
-Second, we review use case studies to extract problems and concerns practitioners have at each particular deployment stage.
-Third, we discuss cross-cutting aspects that affect every stage of the deployment workflow: ethical considerations, end users' trust and security.
+Second, we review case studies to extract problems and concerns practitioners have at each particular deployment stage.
+Third, we discuss cross-cutting aspects that affect every stage of the deployment workflow: ethical considerations, law, end users' trust and security.
 Finally, we conclude with a brief discussion of potential solutions to these issues and further work.